 1 | There will never be a perfect time to start blogging

-How often do we hold ourselves back from trying new things because we’re waiting for the right time, the most high-tech equipment, or the best resources?
+How often do we hold ourselves back from trying new things because we are waiting for the right time, the most high-tech equipment, or the best resources?

-Throughout college, I told myself that I wanted to blog about the beauty industry, but I always felt like I was lacking something.
-I said that I would start when I had more industry expertise, more product knowledge, a fancy camera, chic looking backdrops, or a picture-perfect apartment.
+Throughout college, I told myself that I wanted to blog about the beauty industry.
+However, I always felt like I was lacking something.
+I said that I would start when I possessed more industry expertise, more product knowledge, a fancy camera, chic looking backdrops, or a picture-perfect apartment.
 All these “things” I needed were holding me back from going after what I wanted.

-The truth is there will never be a perfect time to start blogging because our lives will never be perfect.
-Instead, we have to find the time to go after what we want and to pursue our passions because if we want something badly enough it will happen.
+The truth is that there is never a perfect time to start blogging.
+Our lives will never be perfect.
+Instead, we have to find the time to go after what we want.
+Then, we need to pursue our passions without reservation.
+Ultimately, if we want something badly enough we will make it will happen.

 One of the things I wish I knew before I started blogging was that I did’t need anything but my passion and ambition (and maybe coffee).

 When I first started blogging, I flew by the seat of my pants.
 I wrote down blog ideas in my bullet journal.
 Also, I planned to write posts to coincide with major events or new releases.
 However, I wasn’t thinking about my blog content as a whole.